reberp/aws-soa-code/Notes/README.md

 	  * Any explicit deny overrides any allow
 	  * Password policies to force changes
 	  * Access keys can't be expired via policy
+	  * Users can be in multiple groups
+	  * Groups can't be in other groups

 * Inspector
 	* security assessment service
 	* check security state
+	* Assessment templates can do custom checks
+	* Agent has to be installed on instances

 * Lambda
   * Not self-invoking
+  * default in a secure VPC, you can put into other othes

 * Trusted Advisor
   * monitor against service limints